em0gh/em0.wtf/content/about/_index.md

 But here I am!

 ## Progress so far?
-At the time of writing, I've only identified as Emma since November 17 (it's been a week!)!
-Here's what I know so far (keep in mind I will be constantly updating this section):
+I've identified as Emma since November 17, 2023!
+Here's what I know so far (keep in mind I will be updating this section sometimes):

 ### I have not been anywhere near as depressed as I once was.
 Like many others, I was very depressed and not happy where my life was going.
 I recently failed a Cisco networking course because I could not get myself to understand subnetting combined with serious burnout and...
 Nope!
 This sent me into months of depression and thinking I wasn't good enough among many, many other issues.